123 Reg is an award-winning web host from the U.K., but that didn’t help it take down a powerful host like SiteGround.

 123 Reg Web Hosting

-Although SiteGround offers cheaper discounted prices with its WordPress hosting plans, 123 Reg offers less expensive package renewal rates.
-Nevertheless, SiteGround provides you with more valuable features and resources (see the features section).
+Although SiteGround offers lower discounted prices with its WordPress hosting plans, 123 Reg has less expensive renewal rates.
+Nevertheless, you’ll get more valuable features and resources with SiteGround (see the features section).

-123 Reg offers from one to two free domain names with its WordPress hosting package.
-SiteGround doesn’t offer a free domain with any of its packages.
+A positive with 123 Reg is that it provides one or two free domain names with its WordPress hosting plans.
+SiteGround doesn’t offer a free domain with any packages.

-In contrast, SiteGround offers free WordPress migration, but 123 Reg doesn’t.
-Siteground offers a 30-day money-back guarantee, whereas 123 Reg offers a 14-day money-back guarantee.
+In contrast, SiteGround gives you free WordPress migration and a 30-day money-back guarantee.
+While 123 Reg only provides a 14-day money-back guarantee and no website migration.

 The winner here is SiteGround.
-Even though 123 Reg offers cheaper package renewal rates, SiteGround offers more plans, more generous money-back guarantee, and a better value for money.
+Even though 123 Reg has cheaper renewal rates, SiteGround provides more plans, a generous money-back guarantee, and better value for money.

-SiteGround Offers More Features for WordPress Hosting – 123 Reg Has Many Limitations
+SiteGround Has More Features for WordPress Hosting – 123 Reg Has Limitations

-With SiteGround, you get SSD storage from 10 GB to 40 GB, unmetered bandwidth, unlimited email accounts, unlimited MySQL databases.
-Plus, you can host from 1 to unlimited websites.
-Freebies include free CloudFlare CDN, free SSL certificate, daily backups, WP-CLI, and SSH.
+With SiteGround, you get SSD storage from 10 GB to 40 GB, unmetered bandwidth, unlimited email accounts, unlimited MySQL databases, and from 1 to unlimited websites.
+Freebies include free Cloudflare CDN, SSL certificate, daily backups, WP-CLI, and SSH.

-SiteGround’s higher-value plans (GrowBig and GoGeek) also include speed boosting caching, staging environment, and the ability to add collaborators to your site.
-The GoGeek plan additionally comes with access to more resources, White-label clients, and priority support.
+SiteGround’s higher-value plans (GrowBig and GoGeek) also include speed-boosting caching, a staging environment, and the ability to add collaborators to your site.
+The GoGeek plan comes with access to more resources, White-label clients, and priority support.

-On the other hand, 123 Reg offers 100 GB regular storage with both plans, 5 to unlimited MySQL databases, unmetered bandwidth, automated backups, and you can host from 5 to unlimited websites.
+On the other hand, 123 Reg provides 100 GB regular storage with both plans, 5 to unlimited MySQL databases, unmetered bandwidth, automated backups, and from 5 to unlimited websites.

-Unlike SiteGround, 123 Reg doesn’t offer CDN and offers a free SSL certificate with the Premium plan only.
+Unlike SiteGround, 123 Reg doesn’t offer a CDN and only provides a free SSL certificate with the Premium plan.